WeslyQuilendireno/SIA1/README.md

 ---

 ## License
-This project was produced solely for academic assessment at New Era University.
+This project is intended solely for academic grading at New Era University.